LogicBypass/ISC2-CC-Study-Material/Notes/Security Concepts/Security Concepts.md

 ## CIA Triad

+The confidentiality, Integrity, and Availability (CIA) model is the opposite of Disclosure, Alternation, and Destruction (DAD).
+This model should help determine the value of data that it applies to, and in turn, the attention it needs from the business.

+While the three elements of the CIA triad may overlap, if even one element is not met, then the other two are useless.

 ## Confidentiality [detailed](https://github.com/LogicBypass/ISC2-CC-Study-Material/blob/main/Notes/Security%20Concepts/Security%20Principles.md#confidentiality)
 - Confidentiality - Permitting authorized access to information, while at the same time protecting information from improper disclosure

+**Topics related to confidentiality:**
+- **Sensitivity** - Importance assigned to information by the owner.
+- ***Sensitive information** - is information that if improperly disclosed (**confidentiality**) or modified (**integrity**) would harm an organization or individual*.

+Data that needs protection:

+- **PII “*Personally Identifiable Information*”** - Any data that could be used to trace or identify an individual identity.
+- **PHI “*Protected Health Information*”** - Information about one's health status, health provisioning, or healthcare payment.
+- **Classified** or **Sensitive information** - includes trade secrets, research, business plans, and intellectual property.

 #### Confidentiality Concerns
 1. Snooping
 	- Gathering information that is left out in the open online/offline.